Thesis Advisor Info

 - During senior year, the students enroll in H 403: Senior Honors Project for a minimum of 1 credit up to a maximum of 6 credits.
 This is where the students’ grades for the thesis are recorded.

 - During senior year, the students work independently with their advisors to complete their projects. .

-- Depending on a student’s major, s/he may be enrolling in thesis prep classes within their major department (see history, math, anthropology, etc.)
+- Depending on a student’s major, they may also be enrolling in thesis prep classes within their major department (see history, math, anthropology, etc.)

 Should an advisor offer Independent Study courses with their honors student(s)?

 - No. Honors students enroll in thesis credit within their honors curriculum.
 If thesis credit is required within an honors student’s major, then they should enroll in those major courses instead.
 The only exception is H 303, which is required for all honors juniors.

 - Please note the language about independent study courses on the Honors Credit Banking webpage.
 In brief: departmental independent studies on thesis topics are not “bankable” for course release.

 Does the Honors Program provide a rubric or other evaluative criteria for the thesis/senior project?